-Is the company seeking certification in the U.S. Avian Influenza Clean Compartment program a participant in good standing with the NPIP U.S. Avian Influenza Clean Program for Primary Egg-Type Chicken Breeding Flocks?
-Is the company seeking certification in the U.S. Avian Influenza Clean Compartment program a participant in good standing with the NPIP U.S. Avian Influenza Clean Program for Primary Meat-Type Chicken Breeding Flocks?
-Within the company, are all operations seeking certification as components within the registered compartment in the U.S. Avian Influenza Clean Compartment program (for egg- type chicken breeding flocks and meat-type chicken breeding flocks) or the U.S. H5/H7 Avian Influenza Clean Compartment I DO HEREBY CERTIFY THAT ALL CORRECT TO THE BEST OF MY K IN THE EVENT I HAVE KNOWING CATION OF OFFICIAL STATE AGENCY OF AGENCIES STATEMENTS MADE BY ME IN THIS APPLICATION A KNOWLEDGE, INFORMATION AND BELIEF.
+program a participant in good Program for Primary Egg-Type Is the company seeking certific program a participant in good Program for Primary Meat-Typ Within the company, are all of the registered compartment in program (for egg- type chicken cation in the U.S. Avian Influenza Clean Compartme standing with the NPIP U.S. Avian Influenza Clean ent I DO HEREBY CERTIFY THAT ALL CORRECT TO THE BEST OF MY K IN THE EVENT I HAVE KNOWING CATION OF OFFICIAL STATE AGENCY OF AGENCIES STATEMENTS MADE BY ME IN THIS APPLICATION A KNOWLEDGE, INFORMATION AND BELIEF.
 FURTHER GLY AND WILLFULLY MADE ANY FALSE STATEMENTS ANCE WITH ALL APPLICABLE LAWS AND STATUTES. , I UNDERSTAND THAT State: State: Signature: Signature: Date: Date: State: Signature: Date: State: Signature: Date: CORRECT TO THE BEST OF MY K NECESSARY OFFICIAL STATE AGI THE EVENT I HAVE KNOWINGLY CERTIFICATION OF APPLICANT STATEMENTS MADE BY ME IN THIS APPLICATION AS KNOWLEDGE, INFORMATION, AND BELIEF AND I HAVE ENCIES' CERTIFICATION IN C ABOVE.
 FURTHER, I UN AND WILLFULLY MADE ANY FALSE STATEMENTS, I WITH ALL APPLICABLE LAWS AND STATUTES.
-VE OBTAINED ALL DERSTAND THAT IN Signature:Date: Application A complete application must be e sent to: The National Poultry Improvement Plan
+VE OBTAINED ALL DERSTAND THAT IN Signature: Application A complete application must be e sent to: The National Poultry Improvement Plan